fxpio/fxp-security-bundle/Resources/doc/index.md

 ### Step 2: Download the bundle using composer

-Add Sonatra SecurityBundle in your composer.json:
+Add Fxp SecurityBundle in your composer.json:

 ```
-$ composer require sonatra/security-bundle:"^1.0.0" sonatra/doctrine-extensions:"^1.0.0"
+$ composer require fxp/security-bundle:"^1.0.0" fxp/doctrine-extensions:"^1.0.0"
 ```

-Composer will install the bundle to your project's `vendor/sonatra` directory.
+Composer will install the bundle to your project's `vendor/fxp` directory.

 > **Note:**
 >
 > Because this example enable all features, you must add the dependency
-> `sonatra/doctrine-extensions` to use role hierarchy and sharing features.
+> `fxp/doctrine-extensions` to use role hierarchy and sharing features.

 ### Step 3: Enable the bundle